 Do this for 6 to 12 months to see if you can truly afford the loan amount you would like.

 Houses are never cheap.
-Even buying a run down home comes with expenses afterwards.
+Even buying a run-down home comes with expenses afterward.
 Ideally, you should have enough in savings to afford a substantial down payment.

 A good rule of thumb is having at least 20% of the home’s price available to pay upfront.
 Mortgages insured by the FHA (Federal Housing Administration) require a 3.5% down payment.
 That doesn’t sound too bad, does it?